Which VeRUS Canned Recipes Get

 As a group, the brand features an average protein content of 36% and a mean fat level of 23%.
 Together, these figures suggest a carbohydrate content of 33% for the overall product line.

 And a fat-to-protein ratio of about 63%.

-Even when you consider the protein-boosting effect of the peas and flaxseed contained in some recipes, this looks like the profile of a wet product containing a moderate amount of meat.
+Even when you take into consideration the protein-boosting effect of the flaxseed meal, this looks like the profile of a canned formula containing a moderate amount of meat.

-VeRUS is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+VeRUS is a grain-inclusive canned dog food using a moderate amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.